 I love the name Pride, because it provokes a direct confrontation with traditional, dominant culture theology, where pride is viewed as the ultimate, original sin.
 The traditional church hierarchy has interpreted the garden of Eden story as one of prioritizing human pridefulness over obedience to God.
 But mystical theology, and particularly womanist and queer theology, has flipped how Eden is interpreted.
 Marginalized groups have seen the struggle not as Eve refusing to listen to God, but Eve believing the serpent’s lie that she is deficient, unworthy and flawed.
 These thinkers assert that shame is the ultimate source of strife, not pride.

 Lil Nas X’s music video “Montero” demonstrates this subversive theology: He flaunts his queerness while striding through Eden, then pole dances his way to Hell and gives the Devil a lap dance before snapping Satan’s neck and taking his horns.
 It is not through deception that Lil Nas X defeats the evil one but through unflinching authenticity, unapologetic pride and a refusal to internalize shame.
 The dominant culture Church carries tremendous responsibility for producing repression and violence.
 May it open its ears to the LGBTQ+ prophets who have a message of liberation for all of us.
 And may the beautiful parts of you that have been most repressed under society’s shaming eye be brought into greater liberation and pride this month.

-Rev. Helmiere convenes Valley & Mountain in South Seattle.
+Rev. John Helmiere is the convener of Valley & Mountain in South Seattle.

 Read more of the June 9-15, 2021 issue.